What Is Meant by BMX?

 BMX as a sport has two different types: freestyle and racing.
 BMXing first began with the racing side of things and freestyle came along later as a new group of riders began to specialize in bike handling and doing tricks rather than concentrating on speed.
 But both types of BMXing offer great fun!

-BMX Bikes - A Comprehensive Buying Guide
+Best BMX Bikes [A Comprehensive Buying Guide]

 So, what is it that you should be looking for and considering when buying a BMX bike?
 Let’s take a look.